domapic/domapic-base/README.md

 You can **interact directly with the controller to get STATES, listen EVENTS, or send ACTIONS to all paired services**, but you can also interact directly with any of the services.
 You can **make interact all services automatically setting up AUTOMATISMs** in the controller.

-So, you can install Domapic services in your machine, in your server, in a Raspberry pi, inside or outside your local network... and set them all to use the same controller (installed locally or remote, as well).
-Then, you can program your own AUTOMATISMs using the controller API, or using a domapic UI plugin, or even using Homekit plugin, Slack plugin, IFTT plugin or whatever other domapic plugin.
-You will receive notifications when the services STATES change, or you cand send ACTIONS to any service, through the controller API, interfaces, or plugins.

-If it does not exists, develop your own plugin or service, and publish it with the suffix "domapic-service", or "domapic-plugin".

 //TODO, add schema image

-## Suggested uses
-___

-* When there is an event called "holidays" in google calendar, shut down the heating and all the lights.
-Simulate my presence with lights and blinds movements.
-Start the heating automatically 3 hours before the event finish.
-* At the sunset, light on your garden lights only when you are out, sutdown automatically if you go inside.
-* Say "Siri, open the car door" -> Will open the fence, the garage door, and switch on the lights if it is night.
-* Send a message to a Slack channel, and an sms to my phone when someone enter to the house and I´m not inside.
-Start recording the webcams.
-* Switch on the automatic watering if it doesn´t rain for more than 3 days.
-* Send me an sms if the electric supply goes out for more than 1 hour.
-* Restart the router if internet connection has shut down.
-Send me an sms if it doesn't come back.
-* Switch off all lights sending a message through Slack.
-* Turn red a Hue bulb when a code repository build has failed.

-**Summarizing...
-Control and make interact together Homekit, gadgets from any home automation provider, cloud services, social network services, chat services, IFTT, local softwares, your own developed gadgets or bots... imagination is the limit.**

 ## Installation
 ___